improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 &nbsp;

-## Test the one of our components
+## Test our components

-* Now that we've created our first components, we need to make sure it works as expected
+* Now that we've created our first components, we need to make sure they work as expected

 * Open **src/projects/ProjectRow.test.js**
 * First, let's import our libraries for `React` `ProjectRow` and the shallow `enzyme` renderer